-■ Past and present Zero Hunger Interns connect at the 2023 Hunger Leadership Awards
+◀ Zero Hunger Interns Katie Waeldner and Kristina Benjamin at the 2019 Hunger Leadership Awards.

 Do I get to pick my host organization?

 No. The Hunger Center matches Zero Hunger Interns with host organizations, balancing the needs of the host organization with the experience, skills, interests, and geographic preferences of the intern.